mhotchkiss84/my-site/README.md

-This is for my portfolio website built in React and hosted in AWS.
+This is for my portfolio website that is being built in React and hosted in AWS.